 The New Orleans Saints are one of the most intriguing teams to bet on for the 2022-23 NFL season.
-With the ever-entertaining Jameis Winston under center, Michael Thomas returning, and a solid defense, it’ll be interesting to see how the Saints perform throughout the year.
+With newcomer Derek Carr under center, a young star receiver in Chris Olave, and a solid defense, it’ll be interesting to see how the Saints perform throughout the year.

 If want to bet on the Saints this season, check out our New Orleans Saints Odds & Lines Comparison Tool to find the sportsbook with the best lines and odds for the Saints market you want to place a wager on.

 Sportsbooks with New Orleans Saints Odds & Lines

 Here are some sportsbooks that offer Saints betting markets, including spreads, totals, futures, team props, player props, and more.
 We recommend taking advantage of a welcome bonus from one of the betting sites below to get a head start with your Saints betting.